Sexual Assault Defense Attorney

 What You Can Expect

-• Clear communication about what happens next
+• Clear communication about next steps

-Strong preparation for motions, hearings, and trial when needed
+• Strong preparation for hearings, motions, and trial when needed

 Frequently Asked Questions